📬 Daily Brief: India’s on the Moon

 Tupperware is more than a meme stock.
 It was the first multi-level marketing organization, and a female-led entrepreneurial endeavor, until it wasn’t.
 Read our latest Obsession.

 Our best wishes for a productive day.
 Send any news, comments, vacation dream doodles, and Tupperware party invites to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Susan Howson and Morgan Haefner.
+Today’s Daily Brief was brought to you by Susan Howson, Morgan Haefner, and Samanth Subramanian.